Lucifer0066/Dark/README.md

-# Build a digital Assistent
+# Build a digital Assistant

 For Windows users -